 What is a Cicada Killer Wasp?

-Cicada killer wasps: sure, the name sounds quite threatening, but these flying insects are not as aggressive as their European counterparts.
-Unlike other wasps and bees, this type of wasp is a lone insect.
-They do not live in colonies.
-It’s also not a cicada, but they do kill them.
+It’s also not a cicada, but they do kill them–hence the name.
 Cicada killer wasps will prey on cicadas, and the females will lay their eggs in their “prize.”
 Once the eggs hatch, the babies will feed on the carcass.

 Typically, these wasps are mistaken for European wasps, but they look and “sound” more frightening than they are.
 In fact, they aren’t overly aggressive unless they are protecting their homes.
 Cicada killer wasps tend to stay away from people and remain in their burrows at night.